nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Editing a person while all persons are being shown

     1. Prerequisites: List all persons using the `list_person` command.
        At least one person in the list.
-Person with email johndoe@gmail.com is in the list.
+Person with email `johndoe@gmail.com` is in the list.
-       Person with email nonexistent@gmail.com is not in the list.
+       Person with email `nonexistent@gmail.com` is not in the list.

     1. Test case: `edit_person eo/johndoe@gmail.com p/90398472`<br>
-       Expected: Person with email johndoe@gmail.com has his/her phone number changed to 90398472.
+       Expected: Person with email `johndoe@gmail.com` has his/her phone number edited to 90398472.
        Details of the edited person in the status message.

     1. Test case: `edit_person eo/nonexistent@gmail.com`<br>